Process Ownership & Management

 In addition to promoting accountability, Expertivity have significant evidence that process ownership can also:

-- Help to streamline operations.
+- Help to streamline operations

-- Reduce duplicated efforts or overlapping responsibilities.
+- Reduce duplicated efforts or overlaps

-- Improve productivity.
+- Improve productivity

 -